ethanblake4/dart_eval/docs/typed-arm64-optimization.md

 # ARM64 dispatch and object-call checkpoint

 Inspected with Dart 3.10.7 on Windows x64, cross-compiling Linux ARM64.
-No ARM64
-hardware timing was performed.
+The main report records the `d51f120` register ABI checkpoint; the List/String instruction update is recorded at the end.
+No ARM64 hardware timing was performed.
 The reference source checkpoint is `5a02f83`.

 ## Emitted loop